dnsos/tutorial-days-postgres-postgis/day_02.md

 -- Returns: 25833
 ```

-Or LOR data does not use the same projection as our toilet data.
+Our LOR data does not use the same projection as our toilet data.
 How can we deal with that issue?

 Actually PostGIS gives us a [`ST_Transform` function](https://postgis.net/docs/ST_Transform.html) which allows us to transform a geometry from one projection to the other.

-We are not gonna touch the original projection in the `lors` table, instead we're going to transform the projection on the fly:
+We are not gonna touch the original projection in the `lors` table, instead we're going to transform the projection on the fly...

+### Finding the LOR with the highest toilet count

 ```sql
 -- Note that I'm using ST_Transform here so that pgAdmin is able to map the results onto their standard 4326 projection map